 - Advertising by pharmaceutical companies or drug sellers is frequently the only source of easily available information on medicines.
 Unbiased consumer information should be made available publicly as a function of the government.

 - A key point from a policy perspective is the inclusion of topics related to antibiotic use and resistance in curricula for all human and animal health professionals, as well as for food industry and agriculture professionals.

 - Encourage and enable continuous professional education on resistance and related topics.

 - To achieve sustainable change and promote better understanding and awareness among the general public, it is also advisable to include aspects of infection prevention, antibiotic use and resistance in school curricula.

 - Arrange a public awareness campaign.

-A first initiative could be to prepare a campaign for World Antibiotic Awareness Day/Week, which is arranged all over the world in November each year.
+A first initiative could be to prepare activities for World Antimicrobial Awareness Week, which is arranged all over the world in November each year.
 Materials can be prepared individually by participants or material available from for example WHO can be adapted to local settings.
-Read more in RAISE AWARENESS: Examples from the field – World Antibiotic Awareness Week.
+Read more in RAISE AWARENESS: Inspirational examples – World Antimicrobial Awareness Week.

 Engage key stakeholders affected by the problem